Some French unions call strike in test of Macron mettle on pension reform

 Europe's cost-of-living crisis is putting upward pressure on wage inflation as private and public companies across the continent face demands from workers to cushion the impact of rising prices.

-"Wages must be increased as there is a purchasing power problem in the country", Philippe Martinez, whose CGT union is spearheading Thursday's protests, told BFM television.
+"Wages must be increased as there is a purchasing power problem in the country", Philippe Martinez told BFM television.

 The CGT, whose membership includes transport and energy sectors, backs raising the minimum wage to 2,000 euros ($1,947.80) per month, a 32-hour week and retirement at 60.
 Martinez called on other unions to support the strike action.